 What is a Word Cloud Anyway?

 Word clouds are a method for visually presenting text data.
-They are also referred to as a text cloud or tag cloud.
 They are popular for text analysis because they make it easy to spot word frequencies.
 The more frequent the work is used, the larger and bolder it is displayed.

 Here is an example of a word cloud based on President Obama’s 2011 State of the Union speech: